Whole House Fans

-Whole House Fan: How It Works
+Whole House Fans: How They Work

 For many Sacramento homeowners, the most conventional solution for keeping the house cool on hot days and nights is to use your air conditioning system.
 Your central heating and air conditioner is designed to cool multiple rooms.
 This appliance has long been trusted to quickly and effectively create the cooling effect that can help residents experience comfort in their private spaces.

 In more recent years, however, there has been increasing attention paid to the energy efficiency of most household appliances, including heating, cooling and ventilation systems.
 It’s no secret that these systems require significant amounts of energy to run, which can pose a problem when it comes to your utility bills.
 As such, consumers have become more aware of the importance of choosing “smarter” appliances that use up less energy than traditional models to protect the environment as well as reduce those utility bills.

 Homeowners are no longer simply limited to choosing air conditioners and traditional ceiling fans to cool their homes.
 It’s always a great idea to consider other technologies designed to keep a house cool — especially one that lets homeowners save money, enjoy a more comfortable home, and experience improved health.

 Whole house fans by Fox Family Heating and air are a worthy alternative.
 We rely on the trusted brand, QuietCool.
 As a QuietCool distributor we are affordably installing whole house fans for customers across the Sacramento Valley.

 Understanding the whole house fan: how it works, and benefits to expect